5 Days in New York City: Complete First-Timer Itinerary

 Fly into JFK, LaGuardia (LGA), or Newark (EWR).
 For this 5-day itinerary, aim to arrive by early afternoon on Day 1 and depart on the morning of Day 6.

-Use OMNY contactless (tap your card/phone) on subway/buses — $3 per ride.
-Fares cap at ~$35 per rolling 7-day period.
-MetroCards can no longer be bought or refilled as of Jan 2026; existing balances can be transferred.
+Use OMNY contactless (tap your card/phone) on subway/buses — about $3.04 per ride.
+Fares cap at about $35 per Mon–Sun week on subway/local bus.
+MetroCards can no longer be bought or refilled; any remaining balances are still being phased out—OMNY contactless is standard.

 Where to Stay for 5 Days in NYC